cdk8s-team/cdk8s-plus/upgrade-k8s-version.md

 14. Push the branch and verify that automation builds/tags/releases the new version successfully.

+15. Update CDK8s+'s default branch in the [GitHub repo settings](https://github.com/cdk8s-team/cdk8s-plus/settings/branches) to the new branch.

 ## :three: Update CDK8s

-15. Create a new cdk8s branch off of cdk8s/master
+16. Create a new cdk8s branch off of cdk8s/master

-16. On the new branch update the following:
+17. On the new branch update the following:
      1. ([`.projenrc.js`](https://github.com/cdk8s-team/cdk8s/blob/master/.projenrc.js)): In the `javascript.NodeProject()` update the `devDeps` list with the new `cdk8s-plus-xx` version.

         ```js